donaldtmcknight/microDecon/README.md

 ```

 Load a data frame with a column of OTU IDs, at least one column from a blank sample, at least one column from actual samples, and (optional)
 a column with taxonomic information.
-For example, the following OTU data frame has two blanks, three samples (from two populations), and taxa column (the columns must be in the order: OTU IDs, blanks, samples [samples should be grouped by population, species, etc.], taxa).
+For example, the following OTU data frame has two blanks, three samples (from two populations), and a taxa column (the columns must be in that order: OTU IDs, blanks, samples [samples should be grouped by population, species, etc.], taxa).
 ```
 example <- cbind.data.frame(c("OTU1","OTU2","OTU3","OTU4","OTU5"),
                         c(0,200,1000,50,0),